-In this video, Dr. Christine Johnson shows us how to listen to and interpret gut sounds.
+In this video, Dr. Christine Johnson shows us how to listen to and interpret gut sounds in horses.
 This is important because those noises are a key to understanding colic or gastrointestinal discomfort.

 (Editor’s note: The content of this video is the expert’s approach to the topic.
 Please consult with your practitioner if you have questions.)